 A loyal customer will buy from you again and encourage others to do the same.
 This often results in quality referrals and positive word-of-mouth reviews.
 Loyalty goes beyond spending money.
 Loyal customers will vouch for you and serve as advocates for your business.

 One study showed extremely happy customers are more than five times as likely to repurchase.
-In addition to a high return purchase rate, they are also almost seven times as likely to forgive a business.
+In addition to a high return purchase rate, they are also almost seven times as likely to forgive a business for mistakes.
 Those are pretty incredible stats!

 As every small (or medium or big) business owner knows, the backbone of their success is people working hard to make customers happy.
 A customer that sticks by your business through positive and less-than-positive experiences is a truly loyal customer.
 The same can be said about customers who recommend you to their friends and send you referrals.

 How do you find out if you’ve got a loyal customer on your hands?